realshouzy/YTDownloader/TUTORIAL.md

 2. Step:

-- Press "submit" amd wait for a new window to pop up.
+- Press "submit" and wait for a new window to pop up.
 - This windows has two taps.
 The first one contains information about the video.

  ![video_step2](/assets/Video/step2.png)